Balinese Kecak & Fire Dance performances

 The ceremonial dance was spectacular in traditional Bali dance style with extended fingers, pronounced movements and exotic costumes decked with gold trim and elaborate masks and head dresses.

-The orchestra was the voices of 70 men who chanted and sang for the duration of the performance.
+The orchestra were the voices of 70 men who chanted and sang for the duration of the performance.

 Well practiced and well choreographed, these actors and actresses portray their characters with strong emotion and obviously care about the story they are telling.